barronbytes/Learning-to-Code/APIs/OpenAI/README.md

 ![Program clearly created hallucinations.](demo/setbacks_sample.PNG)

 Unfortunately, I was unable to resolve the second problem.
 My program allows users to input the product for the customer reviews.
 This provides the opportunity to create a mismatch between product and reviews.
 However, for these cases the model did not correctly apply the "irrelevant" label to reviews in the final bar chart created as expected.
-You can read more about this problem here: [Analysis section > Question 2](#analysis).
+Read more about this here: [Analysis section > Question 2](#analysis).

 ### Successes

+Getting past the OpenAI blocker was a big win.
+My full system and user context prompts are in the `etl_transform.py` file.
+The image in the [results section shows part of the system context](#results).
+Once I realized the AI response was just a string, I used regular expressions to extract and analyze the data—something I had experience with from building a [static site generator](https://github.com/barronbytes/Guided-Projects/tree/main/Static-Site-Generator).
+This project showed I could: build a basic ETL pipeline; use JSON, APIs, regular expressions, and unit tests; and create visualizations.

 ### Improvements

+The current project setup requires users to manually download and run it locally in an IDE, which limits the potential user base.
+Many users are not familiar with this process, making it difficult for a broader audience to use this project.

+The next step to advance this project would be to develop a frontend component.
+A web app with features allowing users to upload files and perform CRUD operations would be ideal.

 ## Results